 — Use a three-word action statement, beginning with a verb.

 — Choose a verb that is consistent with your brand and personality; for instance, “Crush” will communicate a different message than “Explore” or “Relate.”

 Like all rules, these three are made to be broken.
 Use them to start your brainstorm.

 Check out my course – Build Your Brand One Story At A Time.

 And if you’ve got a project sitting on the back burner — nailing your personal brand, finally getting that website makeover done, or writing that killer sales letter — I’m here to help!

-The 90-Minute Power Hour can change your project story from “Under Construction” to “Earning Revenue.”
+The 90-Minute Power Hour can help you find your online personality and express your style via your marketing content.
 Click here to learn more.